ryanbanks-tech/k8s-ignition/Readme.md

     * This file contains the ip address for your load balancer.
 * Namespace file
 ## Kubernetes
+* Run "make deploy-k8s" to deploy the namespace, service, and deployment in that order
 * From the project's root directory, you should be able to run "kubectl apply -f deploy"
 * Apply individual manifest files by changing directory into deploy and running "kubectl apply -f file.yaml"